 # CORRECT

-git clone -i ~/.ssh/id_rsa [email protected]:user/repo.gitOr configure Git to use a specific key:
+GIT_SSH_COMMAND="ssh -i ~/.ssh/id_ed25519" git clone [email protected]:user/repo.gitOr configure Git to always use a specific key for SSH operations:

 # Add key to agent